We have developed a lot of Free TradeStation Indicators.

 The more mature a market becomes, the more liquid it becomes, and the more it responds to the logic of mean-reverting.

-With some commodities and stocks, trend follower strategies can still be successfully used.
+With some commodities and stocks, we can successfully use trend follower strategies.

 Mean reverting strategies work best on major stock indices.